spinnaker/spinnaker.github.io/setup/install/halyard.md

 1. On your current machine, make a local Halyard config directory.

-   This will persist between runs of the Halyard docker container.

    ```bash
    mkdir ~/.hal
    ```
+   This will persist between runs of the Halyard docker container.

+1. Start Halyard in a new Docker container.

-1. Run the Halyard Docker container, mounting that Halyard config directory for your container:
+   The following command creates the Halyard Docker container, mounting the Halyard config directory:

    ```
    docker run -p 8084:8084 -p 9000:9000 \